plogs/jsgoti/content/posts/Pete-Buttigieg-explains-DEI-to-regular-folks.md

   society because when Asian kids grow up they do better then White kids?

-  These different definitons of 'equity' are often described as the difference between "equal opportunity" and "equal outcome".
+  These different definitions of 'equity' are often described as the difference between "equal opportunity" and "equal outcome".

   Equal opportunity is the very definition of fairness: everyone